How Many People are Gay?

 Background: In the late 1940s the pioneering sexologist Alfred Kinsey, reported that 10 percent of men were homosexual.
 Since that time there have been many surveys to determine actual numbers.

-When we look at the percentage of LGBT people according to their generation there is a notable difference, as people become more comfortable and willing to identify the number begins to approach the 10%.
-The following are results of a Gallup Poll in 2016
+When we look at the percentage of LGBT people according to their generation there is a notable difference, as people become more comfortable and willing to identify the numbers begin to rise.
+The following are results of a Gallup Poll taken in 2017.
+The Generation Z numbers include transgender people.

 Millennials (1980-1998) 7.3%